 - Create and maintain the Lead Management Framework.

 The Lead Management Framework ensures that no opportunity is lost between marketing and sales — and only those buyers who are truly ready to buy are passed to sales as qualified leads.
 Implementation of the framework includes field mapping, synchronization between marketing automation and CRM, lead capture form strategy (including progressive profiling model implementation), and everything needed for lead qualification, scoring and routing.
 Final steps include key elements such as service level agreements (SLAs) and “lead status” models that govern the hand-off of qualified leads—and ensure that those leads convert into opportunities and revenue.

 Although achieving a strategic demand marketing state may seem daunting, it’s worth the energy.
 Once complete, you’ve got a long-term program in place that you can use to actively nurture everyone in your target audience.
 That way, you no longer have to be in a reactive, tactical, or campaign-based mode.

-To get there, we recommend embarking on a Digital Demand Transformation.
-A Digital Demand Transformation will align your people, processes, content, technology, and data around the buyer to create a truly buyer-centric demand program.
+To get there, we recommend embarking on a Demand Marketing Transformation.
+A Demand Marketing Transformation will align your people, processes, content, technology, and data around the buyer to create a truly buyer-centric demand program.